ul18363/mit_s191_intro_to_deep_learning/README.md

 # Needed packages in the system
 sudo apt-get install -y abcmidi  # Converts abc files into MIDI sudo apt-get install -y timidity # Sound renderer to play MIDI files

+# Audio Widgets are only supported in Notebooks.
+Whilst the sypder console is easier to use when it comes to examine variables the only way to create widgets (for example to play sounds) is within Jupyter notebooks.

 # How to install a specific python version (Example with python3.8)
 1. Update system: sudo apt-get update
 2. Install desired python version: sudo apt-get install python3.8